Japan–United States relations: 1990s: Bush Sr. and Clinton years

 In April 1991, Bush met with Prime Minister Toshiki Kaifu, Bush stating afterward that the pair were "committed to see that that bashing doesn't go forward and that this relationship goes on."
 Bush pressed U.S. demands for access to Japan's highly protected rice market and Kaifu countered by explaining the numerous objections being raised by both consumers and producers in Japan.
-In November, during an address in New York, Bush stated that bashing Japan had become a regularity in parts of the US and had served to strain relations.
+In November, during an address in New York City, Bush stated that bashing Japan had become a regularity in parts of the US and had served to strain relations.
 Two days later, Chief Cabinet Secretary Koichi Katō said that Japan had mixed feelings toward the US and that Japan was appreciative of American efforts to reduce the U.S. budget deficit.
 On December 7, the fiftieth anniversary of the attack on Pearl Harbor, Bush accepted an apology from Japan over the event issued by Prime Minister Kiichi Miyazawa the previous day and urged progress be made in improving relations between the US and Japan.

 Bush visited Japan in January 1992 as part of a 12-day trade-oriented trip to Asia.
 On January 8, 1992, Bush played a doubles tennis match with U.S. ambassador to Japan Michael Armacost against Emperor of Japan Akihito and his son, Crown Prince Naruhito.
 The emperor and crown prince won.
 That same evening, at banquet hosted by Prime Minister Kiichi, Bush fainted and vomited into the Prime Minister's lap.
 A news video of the vomiting incident was played over and over on American television, and together with the humiliating defeat to the Emperor and Crown Prince in the tennis match, came to be viewed as a metaphor for American weakness in the face of Japanese strength.

 During the Clinton years, relations transitioned to a new stage, as Washington and Tokyo came together around shared interests in the face of a rapidly rising China.
 The nuclear threat posed by North Korea was also a concern.
 Clinton's policy was multilateral pressure on Pyongyang while arming South Korea and Japan.
-Nevertheless, trade tensions lingered and despite the collapse of Japan's bubble economy and the onset of the "lost decades" in Japan, "Japan bashing" was slow to die out in the United States.
+Nevertheless, trade tensions lingered and despite the collapse of Japan's bubble economy and the onset of the "Lost Decades" in Japan, "Japan bashing" was slow to die out in the United States.